nestjs/docs.nestjs.com/content/recipes/swagger.md

 }
 ```

-To specify a return model for the requests, one has to create a class, annotate all properties with the `@ApiModelProperty()` Decorator and has to use the `type` property of the Response Decorators.
+To specify a return model for the requests, one has to create a class and annotate all properties with the `@ApiModelProperty()` decorator.

 ```typescript
 export class Cat {